 This section covers sleeping on board without a cabin (see below for what’s different if you have a cabin).
 On the ferry these are your options for places to sleep:

-- Camping on deck (need a tent with a real rain fly and very strong duct tape, and a towel as it might be wet).
+Camping on deck (need a tent with a real rain fly and very strong duct tape, and a towel as it might be wet).
 Camping is allowed on the rear outer decks, but not under the solarium covered area.
 By the way, if you’re planning on camping while you’re in Alaska, read everything you need to know about camping in Alaska here!

 Eating on Board